Crafts Beautiful magazine projects

 Have a go at making this colourful and cheery quilt to brighten up your home.

-These are just a taster... for more makes, there are lots of other great projects available on the Crafts Beautiful website and in the Craft Area of My WI.
+These are just a taster of the fantastic makes and projects available on the Crafts Beautiful website and in the Craft Area of My WI.

 Contact the NFWI